javahippie/slack-the-music/README.md

 # Slack the Music!

 A small babashka script to publish your current Apple Music track to a Slack Channel.
+It uses Apple Script, so it only works on MacOS

 Usage: